lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

 tags: [ Cloud Computing, Gaming ]

 ---
 This guide will be updated asap.
-Reason is AWS made some big changes in their interfaces.
+Reason is AWS made some big changes in their interfaces. - 15 October '22 -

 In this guide, I explain how to build a cloud gaming environment using Amazon Web Services (AWS) and [Parsec](https://parsec.app/).
 The workflow is rather similar to other services like for example Amazon Prime Video or Disney+; your games are streamed at a very low latency from a high-end EC2 host to your common home device(s).